josbroers/nextjs-skeleton/README.md

 ## 2. Scripts

-- Use `yarn dev` to start a local dev server for all projects
+- Use `npm run dev` to start a local dev server for all projects
-- Use `yarn dev --scope=<app>` to start a local dev server for that project on e.g: [http://localhost:3000](http://localhost:3000)
+- Use `npm run dev --scope=<app>` to start a local dev server for that project on e.g: [http://localhost:3000](http://localhost:3000)
-- To test the code using ESLint, use `yarn lint`
+- To test the code using ESLint, use `npm run lint`
-- To build the application for production, use `yarn build lint --scope=<app>`
+- To build the application for production, use `npm run lint --scope=<app>`
-- To start a production server, open an app folder and use `yarn start`
+- To start a production server, open an app folder and use `npm run start`

 ## 3. Security